-As demonstrated by the following graph, the Company's cumulative TSR over the three-year period presented in the table was 43.1%, while the cumulative TSR of the peer group presented for this purpose, the Nasdaq Biotech Index, was 11.0%.
+As demonstrated by the following graph, the Company's cumulative TSR over the four-year period presented in the table was 124.1%, while the cumulative TSR of the peer group presented for this purpose, the NASDAQ Biotech Index, was 15.2%.
 TSR is calculated using a \$100 initial investment on January 1, 2020.
-The Company's cumulative TSR outperformed the Nasdaq Biotech Index as of the end of the three years presented in the table.

-For more information regarding the Company's performance and the companies that the Compensation Committee considers when determining compensation, refer to "Compensation of Named Executive Officers - Compensation Discussion and Analysis."
+The Company's cumulative TSR outperformed the NASDAQ Biotech Index as of the end of the four years presented in the table.
+For more information regarding the Company's performance and the companies that the Compensation Committee considers when determining executive compensation, refer to "Compensation of Named Executive Officers - Compensation Discussion and Analysis."